-The main reason this is so effective, is because defending teams will normally look to prioritise closing out the space surrounding the ball.
+The main reason this is so effective is because defending teams will normally look to prioritise closing out the space surrounding the ball.
 In doing so, they sacrifice space elsewhere, and if the attacking team are able to retain possession and play through tight spaces on the congested side of pitch, their exists the opportunity to exploit the open space on the far side.

 The clip below illustrates this effect.
 With Ajax overloading the right side of the field, the opponents look to maintain compaction surrounding the ball by shifting their defensive block across.
 After successfully playing through the overloaded side, the attacking team moves the play across to the underloaded side to find the free man in space.
-The free man in this case, Donny van de Beek, also takes advantage of the ‘blind-side’ effect, something that will be discussed in the next section of this piece.
+The free man in this case, Donny van de Beek, also takes advantage of the ‘blind-side’ effect, something that will be discussed in the next section of this article.

 In both cases, the free man is the far-sided fullback.
-Their markers, typically the defending team’s wide-midfielders, have moved infield in order to allow the other midfielders to close out the space on the other flank.
+Their markers, typically the defending team’s wide-midfielders, have moved infield in order to allow the remaining midfielders to close out the space on the other flank.

 Earlier in this piece, we saw Manchester City achieve numerical superiority in the final third as a result of individual superiority in build-up.
 Swansea went man-for-man with the intention of preventing City from progression through the ‘free man’.
 However, the away side’s quality was enough to bypass the pressure, leading to a 4v3 in the attack.

 Players adept at dribbling and ‘outplaying’ defenders with the ball can also be used to achieve numerical superiority as a direct consequence of their induvial superiority.
 Again exploiting defender’s natural tendency to focus mostly on the immediate threat, a dribbling attacker will often attract multiple defenders towards the ball, leaving teammates free elsewhere.